wyvianvalenca/PetAdoption/README.md

     - CRUD Educational Resources
     - View Success Stories
     - CRUD Forum Posts
+    - Comment posts

 # TO-DO:

 ## Functional Requirements
 - [ OK ] Allow adopters to search and filter pets
 - [ OK ] Create application class
     > [ OK ] shelters can change pet's status to "available for adoption"
 - [ OK ] Allow shelters to write questions to ask adopters
     > [ OK ] shelters can define expected answers
 - [ OK ] Allow adopters to apply to adopt
 - [ OK ] Allow shelters to respond applications
     > [ OK ] shelters can view all adopters that applied to adopt a pet, and their answers, and the compatibility with expected answers
     > [ OK ] shelters can choose an adopter as tutor for a pet
 - [ OK ] Allow adopters to all view their applications, compatibility rate and results
 - [ OK ] Add initial posts
 - [ OK ] Update post printing (use boxed_list)